What are the origins of the AIWG?

-No. The AIWG is a university, not a confessional, academy.
+No. The AIWG is a university academy, not a confessional one.
 Therefore, it does not conduct religious community work (such as training imams).
 The AIWG addresses Muslims in Germany in all their religious plurality and brings people of different beliefs and standpoints together to share ideas and views.

 Who funds the AIWG?

-Until 2022, the AIWG will be funded by the Federal Ministry of Education and Research (BMBF) and the Mercator Foundation.
-The BMBF provides the Academy with up to 8.5 million euros for its research formats.
-The Mercator Foundation funds the Academy’s communication formats to the tune of up to 2.8 million euros.
+Funding for the AIWG is provided by the Federal Ministry of Education and Research (BMBF) and the Mercator Foundation until 2022.
+The BMBF provides the Academy with up to 8.5 million euros for its research formats; the Mercator Foundation funds the Academy’s communication formats to the tune of up to 2.8 million euros.

 By funding the AIWG, the BMBF wants to reinforce the position of Islamic-Theological Studies in the German academic system and further promote its academic interaction with society.

-The Mercator Foundation funds the AIWG with the purpose of driving the social and cultural integration of Muslims in Germany and set public discourse on Islam on a factual basis.
+The Mercator Foundation funds the AIWG with the purpose of advancing the social and cultural integration of Muslims in Germany and setting public discourse on Islam on a factual basis.
 The Mercator Foundation is an independent private foundation which strives for a society characterised by open-mindedness, solidarity and equality of opportunity.
 It focuses on Europe, seeking to increase the educational success of disadvantaged children and young people, particularly those with a migrant background, improve the quality and effectiveness of cultural education, boost climate protection and promote the sciences and humanities.
 The Mercator Foundation stands for the link between academic expertise and practical project experience.
-One of Germany’s leading foundations, it operates both nationally and internationally but fosters a strong sense of loyalty to the Ruhr Area, the home of the founding family and the foundation’s headquarters.
+One of Germany’s leading foundations, it operates both nationally and internationally.
+At the same time, the foundation feels a special sense of commitment to the Ruhr Area, the home of the founding family and the foundation’s headquarters.